Education and Leadership Development

 Harvard is a global university, dedicated to creating new knowledge and educating leaders.
 Across the University, Harvard faculty, students, and collaborators are working to advance biomedical research and innovation, and improve our understanding of the global impact of malaria through Harvard’s Defeating Malaria From the Genes to the Globe Initiative.

-MalariaX explores cutting-edge science and technology and examines policies needed to control and eliminate malaria.
-Available with transcripts in English and French, faculty instructors guide learners to analyze real-world data, demonstrating effective applications with a focus on the development and implementation of evidence-based intervention strategies for national and local malaria eradication efforts.
-Enroll today to access the newly ‘refreshed’ (November 2021) edition of the course!
+“MalariaX: Defeating Malaria from the Genes to the Globe” explores cutting-edge science and technology and examines policies needed to control and eliminate malaria.
+Faculty instructors guide learners to analyze real-world data, demonstrating effective applications with a focus on the development and implementation of evidence-based intervention strategies for national and local malaria eradication efforts.
+Enroll today for free access to newly ‘refreshed’ (November 2021) content, including English, French, Portuguese, and Spanish transcripts!

 News & Events